 Because retirement planning touches income, taxes, investments, and timing decisions, there isn’t a one-size-fits-all approach.
 An introductory conversation with an advisor can help clarify whether a structured, planning-first approach makes sense for your specific situation.

-Correct Capital’s retirement planning services in Providence, RI are delivered by a credentialed advisory team supported by experienced staff.
-The team includes a CERTIFIED FINANCIAL PLANNER™ professional, a Barren’s Advisor Top 1200 Financial Advisor 2024, and an Accredited Investment Fiduciary, and has been recognized as a NAPA Top DC Advisor Team.
+At Correct Capital, our Providence, RI retirement planning team consists of a CERTIFIED FINANCIAL PLANNER™ professional and a Barren’s Advisor Top 1200 Financial Advisor 2024 and an Accredited Investment Fiduciary.
+Our team has been recognized as a NAPA Top DC Advisor Team, and includes a robust support staff that helps us give you the care and attention your retirement planning deserves.

 If you’re interested in an introductory call with one of our Providence, RI financial advisors, you can give us a call at 877-930-4015, contact us online, or schedule a 15-minute meeting.